The Infinity Concerto: Synopsis

 The Crane Women take him with them on a journey across a desolate area known as "the Blasted Plain", which surrounds the Pact Lands.
-The Blaster Plains were created by the war between the Isomage and the Sidhe, and are populated with Adonna failed experiments, magical monsters originally buried underground which where freed by the energies unleashed by the war.
+The Blaster Plains were created by the war between the Isomage and the Sidhe, and are populated with Adonna's failed experiments, magical monsters originally buried underground which were freed by the energies unleashed by the war.
 Only a magical powder called 'sani' can allow for a safe passage, and further protections are necessary to avoid being lured by the monsters who crave for the souls of the passers-by.

 In a lush forest joust outside the Blasted Plain, in main part of the Sidhe world, the group meets Biri, a young Sidhe who has been sent to the Crane Women for training as a priest to Adonna.
 He and Michael come to live in huts close to the Crane Women's shack in Halftown, and share some knowledge about each other's worlds.
 Meanwhile, Michael reads Clarkham's book that Waltiri gave to him, which is a book of poetry, and tries to write some of his own in the dirt.
 Sometimes, though, it seems as if he is writing words that aren't his own; he likens this experience to being "tuned into Death's Radio", giving a name to this strange contact, which comes and goes.